What lens for my camera?

 - Older Sony A lenses electronically adapt to Sony E with LA-EA3 adapters.
 Those of Minolta (autofocus screw) with the LA-EA4.

-- Canon's old lenses fit perfectly with new Canon cameras with cheap adapters.
+- Canon's old FD and EF lenses fit perfectly with new Canon cameras with cheap adapters.

 - Canon lenses can be adapted to Sony with adapters variable in quality and costs.

-- Panasonic, Olympus, Kodak and Xiaomi share the Micro 4/3 mount and so share their lenses.
+- Panasonic, Olympus, Kodak share the Micro 4/3 mount and so share their lenses.

 It is possible that all this does not seem fun at all, and you do not want to waste too much time dissecting the compatibility of lenses and bodies and adapters...
 In this case you can still turn to a device with a fixed lens such as a bridge or compact.
 There are some with a 1 inch sensor that offer acceptable shots in low light such as the Canon G3 X. There are even compact cameras with Micro 4/3 sensor, or APS-C (Fujifilm in particular), which are worth current SLR for the quality of images.